EmmaB/try_programming/chapters/data_modelling.md

 ## Create our first model

 We'll keep the server running so we can see our changes as they happen.
 So let's open a new console window.
-At the bottom of the Nitrous page, click the + sign next to Console.
+At the bottom of the Cloud 9 page, click the green + sign.
 Type the following to switch to your app's folder:

 ```
   cd code/book_organiser